muratk5n/thirdwave/en/README.md

 ---

-To repeat, Germany did not lose WWII because "it ran out of fuel".
+No, Germany did not lose WWII because "it ran out of fuel".
 See above

 ---